Education

 Further education colleges provide a range of courses suitable for students of all abilities and interests.
 Most colleges will also offer specialist entry level supported learning courses that focus on developing basic skills and life skills.

-Our Occupational Therapy Team are happy to speak to parents and schools.
+Our Occupational Therapy Team are happy to speak to parents and further education colleges.
 We have had contact with special schools who support young people with EHCPs.
 We have also attended different moving on events.

 List of colleges in Bedford Borough